Table of Contents

 Cala Blava Beaches

-However, the locals usually refer to the beach by the names of Cala Mosca or Cala Mosques which is actually the name for the whole bay encompassing many of the local coves.
+Locals, on the other hand, commonly refer to the beach as Cala Mosca or Cala Mosques, which is really the name for the entire bay, which includes several of the nearby coves.

-Cala Blava is a beautiful small rocky bay with a sandy beach.
+Cala Blava is a lovely rocky bay with a sandy beach.

-Towards the sea, Cala Blava beach is covered with soft, fine-grained sand.
+Cala Blava beach is covered in smooth, fine-grained sand toward the sea.

-On entering the sea, you’ll find that the fine sand continues out into the bay with a gradual decline making for easy access to the sea.
+On entering the sea, you’ll see that the fine sand extends out into the bay on a steady slope, allowing for easy access to the water.

-A gentle stroll along the cliffs is a must & will give you wonderful views across the bay & towards Palma de Mallorca.
+A moderate stroll down the cliffs is a necessity and will provide you with stunning views of the bay and Palma de Mallorca.

-Sa Pesquera Plana is a rocky outlet along the south coast that can be used for sunbathing if the main beach gets too busy.
+If the main beach becomes too crowded, Sa Pesquera Plana is a rocky outlet along the south coast that can be used for sunbathing.

-If you venture a little further along the same coastline you’ll come across the beautiful small rocky bay of Calo de ses Lleonardes.
+If you continue down the same coastline, you’ll come upon the lovely tiny rocky bay of Calo de ses Lleonardes.

 Cala Blava Beach Access